reside-ic/reside-ic.github.io/content/blog/vue-performance.md

 ---

-## TLDR;
+## TL;DR
 Use `Object.freeze` on large objects that don't have to be reactive.
 If you want to know a bit more about why this works and how big a performance gain it is, read on.

 ## Context

-Reactive JavaScript frameworks like Vuejs are amazing for developing Single Page Apps like the one in our project [Naomi](/projects/#naomi).
+Reactive JavaScript frameworks like [Vue.js](https://vuejs.org/) are amazing for developing Single Page Apps like the one in our project [Naomi](/projects/#naomi).
 Everything is connected as if by magic - when data changes, the UI updates.
 But that magic has overheads associated with it that need to be understood to optimise for performance where large-ish datasets are being handled.
 We found when using Vue naively that our app couldn't handle a 10MB dataset performantly, but understanding how reactivity works in Vue helped us to find the fix.